Opinion | SPACs are a booming business model, but it’s time to let the cat out of the bag

 No one could get away with such a thing today, could they?
 While not precisely analogous to that old English scam, Special Purpose Acquisition Companies (SPACs), do base their business model on the undeniable fact that some investors will take a shot at a big payoff, even if it’s a shot in the dark.

 Rapidly superseding “traditional” initial public offerings as the funding mechanism for would-be electric vehicle makers and other “unicorn” start-ups, SPACs work like this.
-First, a group of sponsors pool their money in a shell company.
+First, a group of sponsors pools their money in a shell company.
 Next, they sell shares in that company through an IPO, promising investors to use the proceeds to buy another company, usually within the next two years.

 People who purchase a SPAC’s stock can’t know much about the potential merger partner except that it will be a start-up with a hot idea — and, sometimes, too little time, or demonstrated business viability, to go through even the limited vetting an IPO of its own would have entailed.